Vestvågøy Municipality

 Vestvågøy is a municipality in Nordland county, Norway.
 It is part of the traditional district of Lofoten.
 The administrative centre of the municipality is the town of Leknes.
 Some of the villages in the municipality include Ballstad, Borg, Bøstad, Gravdal, Knutstad, Stamsund, Tangstad, and Valberg.
 With over 11,600 inhabitants, Vestvågøy is the most populous municipality in all of the Lofoten and Vesterålen regions in Nordland county.

 The Lofotr museum in Borg shows a reconstructed Iron Age Viking chieftain's residence, with a house measuring 80 m, built of stone and turf.

 The 424 km2 municipality is the 231st largest by area out of the 357 municipalities in Norway.
 Vestvågøy Municipality is the 99th most populous municipality in Norway with a population of 11,619.
 The municipality's population density is 27.4 PD/km2 and its population has increased by 5.7% over the previous 10-year period.

+In regard to the municipality possibly merging (from 2028) with Moskenes municipality: A resolution to do so has already (as of 2026) been made by [the] people of Vestvågøy.

 General information

 The municipality of Vestvågøy was created on 1 January 1963 when the four municipalities on the island of Vestvågøya were merged into one municipality for the whole island.
 The old municipalities on the island were Borge Municipality (population: 4,056), Buksnes Municipality (population: 4,416), Hol Municipality (population: 3,154), and Valberg Municipality (population: 662).
 Initially, Vestvågøy had 12,288 residents.
 The borders have not changed since.